GoogleContainerTools/kaniko/README.md

 Learn more on how to [enable](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#enable_on_cluster) and [migrate existing apps](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#migrate_applications_to) to workload identity.

-To authenticate using workload identity you need to run the kaniko pod using the Kubernetes Service Account (KSA) bound to Google Service Account (GSA) which as `Storage.Admin` permissions to push images to Google Container registry.
+To authenticate using workload identity you need to run the kaniko pod using the Kubernetes Service Account (KSA) bound to Google Service Account (GSA) which has `Storage.Admin` permissions to push images to Google Container registry.

 Please follow the detailed steps [here](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#authenticating_to) to create a Kubernetes Service Account, Google Service Account and create an IAM policy binding between the two to allow the Kubernetes Service account to act as the Google service account.